ibm-cloud-docs/vpc/vpn-onprem-vyatta.md

 ## Troubleshooting
+{: #vyatta-troubleshooting}

-Remember to:
+Remember that:

-* if you enable CPP firewall on Vyatta, you have to configure the rules to allow traffic from IBM gateway.
+* If you enable CPP firewall on Vyatta, you must configure the rules to allow traffic from IBM gateway.
 For example, if your CPP firewall name is `GATEWAY_CPP`, add these rules to the firewall:

     ```
     # set security firewall name GATEWAY_CPP rule 250 source address 169.61.247.167